MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/configure-SharePoint-WorkflowManager-2019.md

 ## Install Instructions

-1. From Web PI, install Microsoft Service Bus with TLS 1.2 .
+1. From Web PI, install SharePoint Workflow Manager.
+This will also install the needed Service Bus components.
-2. Run "Workflow_Manager.msi" and follow the instructions on the      screen.
-3. Run "WorkflowManagerClient_x64.msi" to install the Workflow Manager Client.
-4. After the installer has completed, run the Workflow Manager Configuration Wizard from your Start menu and follow the instructions on the screen.
+2. After the installer has completed, run the Workflow Manager Configuration Wizard from your Start menu and follow the instructions on the screen.

 >[!NOTE]
 >It is recommended that you install SharePoint Workflow Manager on a standalone computer.
 This version of the SharePoint Workflow Manager does not support upgrading an existing Workflow Manager that is already installed.

-Installation instructions for this version are the same as previous versions.
-For installation instructions on how Workflow Manager was installed on earlier versions of SharePoint Server and Workflow Manager, see [Install and configure workflow for SharePoint Server](https://docs.microsoft.com/en-us/SharePoint/governance/install-and-configure-workflow-for-sharepoint-server).
+Configuration instructions for this version are the same as its predecessor Workflow Manager.
+For configuration instructions on  Workflow Manager for earlier versions of SharePoint Server, see [Install and configure workflow for SharePoint Server](https://docs.microsoft.com/en-us/SharePoint/governance/install-and-configure-workflow-for-sharepoint-server).